adashrod/eslint-plugin-sequence/src/docs/logical-expression-complexity.md

 a    b   c     d        a    b                      b   c   d              b     c
 ```

-Examples 6a and 7a strict inequality comparison, 8a the ternary operator, and 9a strict equality comparison.
+Examples 6a and 7a show strict inequality comparison, 8a the ternary operator, and 9a less-than comparison.
 With these operators enabled, the operators and their child nodes are included in the trees and count toward the height and node calculations.
 The figures below show the same expressions using different configs:

 ```
 // binaryOperators: [], includeTernary: false